Florentino Asensio Barroso

-Florentino Asensio Barroso (16 October 1877 – 9 August 1936) was a Spanish Roman Catholic who served as the Apostolic Administrator of the Diocese of Barbastro.
+Florentino Asensio Barroso (16 October 1877 – 9 August 1936) was a Spanish Catholic prelate who served as the Apostolic Administrator of the Diocese of Barbastro.
 He served as a chaplain of both the Little Sisters of the Poor and the Servants of Jesus as a priest.
-He was elevated into the episcopate in 1935 and was killed in 1936 during the onslaught of the Spanish Civil War.
+He was made a bishop in 1935 and killed in 1936 during the Spanish Civil War.

-His appointment as administrator was opposed and he was soon captured and tortured.
-It was in mid 1936 that he was shot to death.
-He was willing to sacrifice - in that moment - his own blood for the faith.
+His appointment as administrator was opposed, and he was soon captured and tortured.
+In mid-1936 he was shot to death.

-He was beatified in 1997 after it was determined that he was indeed killed in hatred of the faith.
+He was beatified in 1997 after it was determined that he was killed in hatred of the faith.